Awarded the British Iris Society's Foster Memorial Plaque (2010)

 - Try exploring the links.
 See the parents, and grandparents of a variety.
 In a number of cases you can even see a hybrid's children.
 For example Storm (98-NP-2)

-I look forward to bring you more of my unique creations, as together, we show Dutch bulb growers that there is a strong demand for them.
+I look forward to bring you more of my unique creations, as together, we show Dutch bulb growers as well retailers around the world, that there is a strong demand for them.

 Dutch Bulb Grower: